 About The Making of Infinity

 The project was funded in part by Kantorei’s “30/30/30” campaign, a crowdfunding initiative which created a seed fund for the project.
-The Arnesen project will be Kantorei’s first professionally-produced recording.
-The CD will be available to the public in the 2017 winter holiday season.
+The Arnesen project is Kantorei’s first professionally-produced recording.

 The project was recorded by Grammy-award-winning producer Blanton Alspaugh and engineer John Newton, both of Soundmirror.
 Says Alspaugh, “Joel Rinsema and Kantorei sang a challenging program of new music with insight and style.
 It was a rewarding collaboration for all of us.”

 Kantorei’s Artistic Director, Joel Rinsema, says that “Kantorei is honored to release its first professional recording with Naxos.
 As the world’s leading classical music label, Naxos’ commitment to providing the best possible access to recorded classical music in the world, provides Kantorei the opportunity to expand its artistic reach to a global audience.
 As a rising star in the choral world, Kim André Arnesen composes music that is heartfelt and filled with artistic and emotional integrity.
 Audiences around the world will be moved by our performances of his fresh and unique writing.”